chipsalliance/firrtl-spec/spec.md

 ; ...
 ```

+A register is initialized with an indeterminate value (see [@sec:indeterminate-values]).

 ## Invalidates

 An invalidate statement is used to indicate that a circuit component contains
-indeterminate values.
-It is specified as follows:
+indeterminate values (see [@sec:indeterminate-values]).
+It is specified as
+follows:

 ``` firrtl
 wire w: UInt